jwnmulder/ansible-collection-zyxel-vmg8825/README.md

 This collection has been tested against Zyxel VMG8825-T50.

 For now only the zyxel_vmg8825_static_dhcp module has been tested.
-Others modules are work in progres
+Other modules are work in progres

 <!--start requires_ansible-->
 ## Ansible version compatibility